All Episodes

 Yes.

-And like the most rational thing you can do at this point is basically say blue state records are like not valid for things.
+And the most rational thing you can do at this point is basically say blue state records are like not valid for things.

-Well, no, and this is their driver's license are not valid drivers.
+Their driver's license are not valid drivers.

-Here's what this is exposing.
+So here's what this is exposing.

-There is a an incentive for these blue districts and municipalities, blue states, to then cover it up and not expose it.
+What you're talking about is that once there is an exposure, the light comes to the darkness, there is an incentive for these blue districts and municipalities, blue states to then cover it up and not expose it.

 How did he pass any kind of screening?

-And you have to understand they did do vetting, And they did do background.
+And you have to understand they did do vetting and they did do background.

 They did vetting according to their worldview.